How to Use Coupons in your Direct Mail

-Using coupons in your direct mail campaign helps generate a response and can encourage customer loyalty while retaining your existing customers.
+Include coupons in your direct mail campaign to generate a measurable response and encourage customer loyalty by sharing good value with consumers.

 Untitled design (46)

-Nothing is more frustrating when trying to use a coupon/discount offer and not knowing exactly how and where it can be used.
-You will want to ensure the customer process is as seamless as possible to avoid any confusion and risk having the customer walk away.
+Nothing is more frustrating than receiving a valuable coupon or discount offer and not knowing exactly how and where it can be used.
+Business owners will want to ensure the purchase process is as seamless as possible to avoid any confusion.
 There can be negative impacts if a customer is not able to use what they had initially found valuable and goes directly to your competitor.
 The best thing to do is to make the instructions on the coupon clear with what exactly the customer will receive and how they go about receiving it.
 When creating the coupon, ask yourself, “Do they need to go to physical a store to use the coupon, will they need a code, if we use a QR code - do we have the resources needed to create a separate landing page, can it be used online, do they need to have a minimum purchase in order to use it?”
 Once you can answer these questions yourself with a clear resolution, then you are on your way to creating a successful offer!

 • Percentage Off – this is when you have a certain percent off of the entire purchase.
 This is usually used for a larger ticket item.